valerio-oliveira/dataops-trail/README.md

 ### Manual process

-To run all processes manually, you will need to create a couple of directories and files that are automatically.
+To run all processes manually, you will need to create the "inventories" directory.

-#### Infrastructure

 > Create the "inventories" directory into the "ansible" directory.